 The full-tower Corsair Graphite Series 780T is not only a great looking case, but an awesome choice for a build like this one.
 It’ll support up to 2 380mm radiators for custom water cooling setups, and it comes with 3 fans (2 intakes in the front and 1 exhaust in the rear) that’ll help to keep those temps nice & low.
 On the inside, there’s a ton of room for future expansion in basically any way possible.

-Since we’re putting a Skylake i7 6700K in this beast, we have to have a good LGA 1151 socket motherboard, some budget board just won’t do for a build like this.
-The Gigabyte GA-Z170X Gaming 3 is an amazingly versatile mobo that comes with an extremely intuitive and easy to use BIOS.
-It features a great integrated 7.1 channel audio chipset and built-in ethernet controller, support for 2 M.2 SSDs, 6 SATA3 ports, and it’ll support up to 64GB of 3600MHz DDR4 RAM.
+Since we’re putting a Skylake i7 7700K in this beast, we have to have a good LGA 1151 socket motherboard running the Z270 chipset – some random budget board just won’t do for a build like this.
+The MSI Z270 SLI Plus is an amazingly versatile mobo that comes with an extremely intuitive and easy to use BIOS.
+It features a great integrated 7.1 channel audio chipset and built-in ethernet controller, support for 2 M.2 SSDs, 6 SATA3 ports, and it’ll support up to 64GB of 3800MHz+ DDR4 RAM.

 2x GTX 1080s in SLI is a serious amount of gaming power.
 There’s really no game that won’t perform flawlessly on this build.
 That said, some games won’t even benefit from an SLI setup, and that’s something to keep in mind for sure.
 You could very well get by with a single GTX 1080 (or a Titan X) and still have an extremely enjoyable experience, then add another down the line when more demanding games are released.
 It really just boils down to what you see yourself doing with this build down the line.

-With 2.5GB of internal storage spread between a WD Black HDD and a Samsung 850 EVO SSD, you shouldn’t run short on space anytime soon.
-Definitely install your operating system to the SSD, as well as any games you plan on playing regularly, everything else can go on your HDD without problem.
+With 2.5GB of internal storage spread between a Seagate BarraCude and a Samsung 850 EVO SSD, you shouldn’t run short on space anytime soon.
+Definitely install your operating system to the SSD, as well as any games you plan on playing regularly, everything else can go on your HDD without a problem.
+The NVMe SSD in the potential upgrades section would work as an amazing upgrade to the 850 EVO, or you could run them both – it’s entirely your call!

 If you’re looking to get an absolutely mind-blowing gaming PC build to make everyone jealous, you’re in luck, because this setup is exactly what you’re looking for!